ME-ICA/tedana/docs/contributing.rst

 tedana is primarily intended to work on volume data, that is, data that is still in structured voxel space.
 This is because several of the currently used denoising metrics rely on spatial continuity, and they have not yet been updated to consider continuity over cortical vertices.
-Therefore, surface-based denoising is not currently within the scope of tedana, but code should be written so that it is a possible option in the future.
+Therefore, surface-based denoising is not currently within the scope of tedana, but code could be written so that it is a possible option in the future.

 Currently tedana works on a single subject, run by run basis; however, methods